BIOP/qupath-extension-cellpose/README.md

 they can play nice.

 > [!WARNING]
-> Versions above v0.6.0 of this extension **will only work on QuPath 0.4.0 or later**.
+> Versions from v0.11.0 of this extension **will only work on QuPath 0.6.0 or later**.
 Please update QuPath to the latest version.
-> In case you are stuck with QuPath v0.3.2, [the last release to work is v0.5.1](https://github.com/BIOP/qupath-extension-cellpose/releases/tag/v0.5.1)
+> In case you are stuck with QuPath v0.5.1, [the last release to work is v0.10.2](https://github.com/BIOP/qupath-extension-cellpose/releases/tag/v0.10.2)

 > [!WARNING]
 > - Currently, the cellpose-extension hasn't been tested on HPC clusters.
-> - The latest version of cellpose (cellpose-sam v4.0.x) is not yet supported by the extension.

 # Citing